w3f/polguard/README.md

 By default, the Chain service uses example configs from `packages/config/examples/`.
 To create your own monitoring rules:

 - Create YAML config files following the [Config Guide](packages/config/CONFIG_GUIDE.md)
-- Update the `monitoringConfigs.dir` setting in `packages/chain/config/config.yaml` to point to your directory
+- Update the `monitoringConfigsDir` setting in `packages/chain/config/config.yaml` to point to your directory

 See [Monitors & Handlers](packages/config/MONITORS.md) for available monitoring capabilities.